Somdev storms into ATP Challenger semis

-Somdev Devvarman celebrated his 29th birthday on Thursday by beating Adrian Menendez-Maceiras of Spain in the men's singles quarterfinals of the USD 50,000 ATP Challenger Tour in Kolkata
+Somdev Devvarman celebrated his 29th birthday on Thursday by beating Adrian Menendez-Maceiras in the men's singles quarterfinals of the USD 50,000 ATP Challenger Tour

 Kolkata: Birthday boy Somdev Devvarman staged a remarkable rally after conceding the first set to tame Spain's Adrian Memendez Maceiras and march into the semi-final of the $50,000 State Bank of India ATP Challenger Tour here Thursday.

 Devvarman, who got a wild card for the tourney, finished on the right side of a 4-6, 6-1 and 6-3 squareline in the 122-minute quarter final clashon the synthetic court of the Bengal Tennis Association.

 In the opening set, the Indian was broken in the very first game, but he broke back to draw parity at 4-4.

 However, the Spaniard again broke Devvarman in the ninth game and retained the tenth to close the set.

 In the second, Devvarman was at his best as he brushed aside the 208th ranked Spaniard's challenge.

 The decider saw Devvarman, who turned 30 during the day, grabbing an early break at 1-1 and opening up a 3-1 lead by holding serve in the fourth game.
 The next four games went with serves, but the Indian took the match by attacking and demolishing Maceiras in the ninth.